 \subsection{Split constraint generation}

-Recall from Section~\ref{subsec:model_depthapproximation} that when there are a large number of trees and each tree is deep, the total number of splits will be large, and the number of left and right split constraints will be large.
+Recall from Section~\ref{subsec:model_depthapproximation} that when there is a large number of trees and each tree is deep, the total number of splits will be large, and the number of left and right split constraints will be large.
 However, for a given encoding $\xb$, observe that we do not need all of the left and right split constraints in order for $\yb$ to be completely determined by $\xb$.
-As an example, suppose for a tree $t$ that $s$ is the root split, and $\sum_{j \in \cond(s)} x_{\var(s),j} = 1$ (i.e., we take the left branch of the root split); in this case, the right split constraint~\eqref{prob:TEOMIO_right} will force all $y_{t,\ell}$ to zero for $\ell \in \rightleaves(s)$.
+As an example, suppose for a tree $t$ that $s$ is the root split, and $\sum_{j \in \cond(s)} x_{\var(s),j} = 1$ (\ie, we take the left branch of the root split).
+In this case, the right split constraint~\eqref{prob:TEOMIO_right} will force all $y_{t,\ell}$ to zero for $\ell \in \rightleaves(s)$.
 It is clear that in this case, it is not necessary to include any left or right split constraint for any split node $s'$ that is to the right of split $s$, because all of the $y_{t,\ell}$ values that could be affected by those constraints are already fixed to zero.

-This suggests an alternate avenue to solving problem~\eqref{prob:TEOMIO}, based on iteratively generating the left and right split constraints.
-Rather than attempting to solve the full problem~\eqref{prob:TEOMIO} with all of the left and right split constraints included in the model, start with a subset of left split constraints and a subset of right split constraints and solve the corresponding restricted version of problem~\eqref{prob:TEOMIO}.
-For the resulting solution $(\xb,\yb)$, determine whether there exist any tree split pairs $(t,s)$ for which the left split constraint~\eqref{prob:TEOMIO_left} or right split constraint~\eqref{prob:TEOMIO_right} are violated.
-If a violated left or right split constraint is found, add the corresponding left or right constraint to the formulation and solve it again.
+This suggests an alternate avenue to solving \problemeqref{prob:TEOMIO}, based on iteratively generating the left and right split constraints.
+Rather than attempting to solve the full problem~\eqref{prob:TEOMIO} with all of the left and right split constraints included in the model, start with a subset of left split constraints and a subset of right split constraints, and all of the decision variables ($x_{i,j}$ for all $i, j$, and $y_{t,\ell}$ for all $t, \ell$) of the full problem.
+This leads to a relaxation of \problemeqref{prob:TEOMIO}, which we then solve.
+For the resulting solution $(\xb,\yb)$, determine whether there exist any tree-split pairs $(t,s)$ for which the left split constraint~\eqref{prob:TEOMIO_left} or right split constraint~\eqref{prob:TEOMIO_right} are violated.
+If a violated left or right split constraint is found, add the corresponding left or right constraint to the formulation, and solve it again.
 Repeat the procedure until no violated constraints are found, at which point we terminate with the current solution as the optimal solution.